Watch Our FREE Training

 Home Values

-Home values have experienced every end of the spectrum in as little as four years.
-Heading into the pandemic, prices appreciated year-over-year since 2012.
-It is important to note, however, that prices rose because of supply and demand issues; there simply weren’t enough homes to keep up with demand.
-As a result, prices peaked around 2022.
+Home values have experienced every end of the spectrum in a short period of time.
+Heading into the pandemic, prices appreciated year-over-year since 2012 — not because of speculative demand, but because of genuine supply and demand imbalance.
+There simply weren't enough homes to keep up with buyer demand, and prices peaked around 2022 as a result.

 Days On Market (DOM)

-Days On Market, which indicates the time it takes for an accepted offer.
-The DOM offers an insight into the competitive demand for the subject in its local market, making it a crucial factor for anyone looking to find the best place to wholesale real estate.
-The smaller the DOM, the more likely that demand will outpace supply.
+Days on Market indicates the time it takes for a property to receive an accepted offer.
+DOM offers insight into the competitive demand for homes in a local market — making it a crucial factor for anyone looking to find the best place to wholesale real estate.
+The smaller the DOM, the more likely that demand is outpacing supply.
+For wholesalers, a low DOM means your assigned contract has a shorter window to sit before it becomes a liability.
+The fastest markets on this list — Rochester and Grand Rapids at 12 days — demand that your buyers list is warm and ready before you go under contract.

 Demographic & Population Trends